objective-php/showcase/README.md

 ## How to make it work

+First, note that Objective PH needs **PHP 7** to run.
+It's also meant to run under a Unix like system (GNU/Linux, OS X..).

 A few simple steps are needed to get this application up and running:

 ```